Gravitational collapse in the vicinity of the extremal black hole critical point

-We consider initial data describing a radially infalling shell of charged particles that is constructed in three steps: \textit{(i)} we construct a stationary, but unstable solution describing a shell of charged particles where the self-gravity and charge-repulsion balance each other; \textit{(ii)} we evolve this solution in \textit{outgoing} Eddington-Finkelstein-like coordinates, letting numerical truncation error excite a linear instability and cause the shell to disperse; \textit{(iii)} we take the data at some time after the shell has sufficiently dispersed\footnote{We evolve these solutions until $\min{a}=0.85$.}, time-reverse it ($t\rightarrow -t$), and apply a perturbation to $q_0$ and $\ell$ while keeping the particle positions and radial momentum fixed (and then resolve for the metric and electric field).
-This procedure then results in data describing an infalling spherical shell which can be evolved in ingoing Eddington-Finkelstein-like coordinates.
+We consider initial data describing a radially infalling shell of charged particles that is constructed in three steps: (i) we construct a stationary, but unstable solution describing a shell of charged particles where the self-gravity and charge repulsion balance each other; (ii) we evolve this solution in \textit{outgoing} Eddington-Finkelstein-like coordinates (or equivalently, we evolve backwards in advanced time), letting numerical truncation error excite a linear instability and cause the shell to disperse; (iii) we take the data at some time after the shell has sufficiently dispersed\footnote{We evolve these solutions until $\min{a}=0.85$.}, time-reverse it ($t\rightarrow -t$), and apply a perturbation to $q_0$ and (in some cases) $\ell_0$ while keeping the particle positions and radial momentum fixed (and then resolve for the metric and electric field).
+This procedure then results in data describing an infalling spherical shell that can be evolved in ingoing Eddington-Finkelstein-like coordinates.